 For C/C++ code generation, you should explicitly and unambiguously define the class, size, and complexity of variables before using them in operations or returning them as outputs.
 Define variables by assignment, but note that the assignment copies not only the value, but also the size, class, and complexity represented by that value to the new variable.
 For example:

-Define properties this way so that the variable is defined on the required execution paths during C/C++ code generation (see Defining a Variable for Multiple Execution Paths).
+Define properties this way so that the variable is defined on the required execution paths during C/C++ code generation.

 The data that you assign to a variable can be a scalar, matrix, or structure.
-If your variable is a structure, define the properties of each field explicitly (see Defining Fields in a Structure).
+If your variable is a structure, define the properties of each field explicitly.

 Initializing the new variable to the value of the assigned data